 Tandem Bike Manufacturers

-We’ve put together a resource which lists most of the top tandem manufacturers out there, with pricing and links to their website.
+We’ve put together a resource that lists most of the top tandem manufacturers out there, with pricing and links to their website.
 We’ve also put together a list of frame builders out there that we would personally choose to build us our next tandem frame.

 The resource is available HERE.